kavithamd/lesson3-HTML-and-CSS/README.md

 * https://kavithamd.netlify.app/

 ## Description
     This portfolio has a home page with an introduction, projects page, Blogs page and footer with social media handles.

     It has a navigation bar to navigate to other pages.

     Projects are listed in the projects section which contains links of live project and source code of each project.

-    Blogs page containe 2 blogs.
-    Website is responsive.
+    Blogs page containe 2 blogs and the Website is responsive.

 ### Home page
 <img width="935" alt="homepage1" src="https://user-images.githubusercontent.com/67830635/212015788-23ba27c2-eeea-46aa-9ff6-9749a045b359.png">